Albert O. Hirschman: Arrival in America, 1941–1943

+Career

+US government service, 1943–1951

-From 1943 to 1946 he served in the United States Army, where he initially enlisted in the infantry as a private in April and then was assigned to the Office of Strategic Services (the forerunner of the CIA) in the autumn, on the basis of his language skills.
+Hirschman served in the United States Army from 1943 to 1946, where he initially enlisted in the infantry as a private in April and then was assigned to the Office of Strategic Services (the forerunner of the CIA) in the autumn, on the basis of his language skills.
 He shipped out to Europe in February 1944.
 He spent seven months in Algiers, working as a French instructor.
 He was next assigned to follow the front up from Italy in September 1944, beginning in Monte Casserta, then to Florence, and finally to Udine.
 After the end of the war, he served as the interpreter for German general Anton Dostler at the first Allied war crimes trial, concluding with Dostler's execution December 1, 1945.
 While away, his wife gave birth to their first daughter, Katia, in October 1944.

 After returning, he struggled to find government intelligence work due to FBI security concerns over his prior involvement in the Workers Socialist Youth and at length he took a job in the United States Department of Commerce's Clearing Office for Foreign Transactions.
 His prior colleague Gerschenkron recruited him to the Federal Reserve Board by the end of 1946 and he became chief of the Western European and British Commonwealth Section from 1946 to 1952.
 In this role, he conducted and published analyses of postwar European reconstruction and newly created international economic institutions and came to the attention of Richard M. Bissell Jr., who set him to work at the Economic Cooperation Administration for the Marshall Plan.
 He sought transfer to Paris in 1951, but was refused the position due to an FBI security review.

+First work in Latin America, 1951–1956

 Instead, he took an offer from the World Bank to aid the national government of Colombia in economic development during the civil war period known as La Violencia.
-From 1952 to 1954 he was a financial advisor to the National Planning Board of Colombia, but often clashed with fellow advisors Lauchlin Currie and Jacques Torfs; he stayed in Bogotá for another 2 years and worked as a private economic consultant with George Kalmanoff.
+From 1952 to 1954 he was a financial advisor to the National Planning Board of Colombia, but often clashed with fellow advisors Lauchlin Currie and Jacques Torfs.
+The advisory council fell apart in the wake of the coup d'état of 1953, and Hirschman's two-year contract expired in 1954.

+Rather than leave, Hirschman stayed in Bogotá for another 2 years, working as a private economic consultant with George Kalmanoff.
+Here he worked directly with private sector corporations to solve business problems directly and wrote appeals to investors such as the pamphlet "Columbia: Highlights of a Developing Economy" and a "Guidebook for American Investors" for Central America.
+He attended an October 1954 Massachusetts Institute of Technology development economics conference to present "Economics and Investment Planning: Reflections Based on Experience in Columbia" at the invitation of Max Millikan, but otherwise had little contact with academic economics in these years.